SystemsGenetics/granny/demo/README.md

 #### How to install

 To calculate the total starch area of each individual cross-section, you will have to install a separate application, [Fiji](https://imagej.net/software/fiji/), to run our macros.
 The installation is fairly straight-forward, and that would be everything you need to install.
-Here is the instruction:
+Here is the instructions:

 1. Install [Fiji](https://imagej.net/software/fiji/)
 2. Download our [macros](https://github.com/SystemsGenetics/granny/tree/master/GRANNY/Starch_Macros)